CHAPTER EIGHT (Draft)

 Freedom as Rights

 It is in this context that I draw your attention to a uniquely American way of thinking about freedom.
 In no other country is there a greater preoccupation with the idea of “rights”.
 The fierce American obsession with rights, as opposed to freedom in general, appears to be an inheritance from a past in which chattel slavery was an immediately present, visceral and inescapable reality in American life and culture.
-This suggestion might startle white American at first, yet it is easily traced in popular language, as well as in legal decisions handed down by the courts both before and after the Civil War.
+This suggestion might startle white Americans at first, yet it is easily traced in popular language, as well as in legal decisions handed down by the courts both before and after the Civil War.
 In historical terms, it is not long gone.

-Judith Shklar, a political theorist and Professor of Government at Harvard, has observed perceptively that “rights have an independent value.
+Judith Shklar, a respected political theorist and Professor of Government at Harvard, has observed perceptively that “rights have an independent value.
 Nor are they acts of liberation; they are freedom itself, because they constitute a perpetual social process without end, a way of political life.
 They are the result of a history of freedom which must always be understood with slavery as its background.

 “But, she continues,” slavery is not the whole answer.
 The legal institutions of the United States have also contributed to increase considerably the importance given to personal rights.
 And it is the meeting between those two legacies that has created in the twentieth century a liberalism which expresses itself in ever more frequent and ever more demanding claims aimed at obtaining more rights….
 American political culture is radically legalistic and focused on the courts.
 Above all, the rights of minorities are in the hands of judicial magistrates and not in those of the legislators, who act for the majority of the citizens who have elected them….
 In short, freedom means that every person has the right to defend himself effectively in a judicial court against all those who would like to deprive him of his full citizenship and of his constitutional rights.” [xvi]